AdobeDocs/developers-animatesdk-docs/library_object/library5.md

 #### Returns

-An integer value representing the item’s zero-based index value.
+An integer value representing the itemâ€™s zero-based index value.

 #### Description

-Method; returns the library item’s index value (zero-based).
+Method; returns the library itemâ€™s index value (zero-based).
 The library index is flat, so folders are considered part of the main index.
 Folder paths can be used to specify a nested item.

 #### Example